marshallford/theneedledrop-api/README.md

 # theneedledrop-api

 API for getting artist and album data from theneedledrop's album review videos.
+You can check out a demo of this API in action [here](http://api.marshallford.me).

 I wrote this API for my own purposes and to practice programming.
 If you see anything that needs fixing or improved feel free to create an issue or pull request.